 Interdisciplinary Core Elective 3 credit hours Students may select any three credit elective course which satisfies one of the following requirements: (i) is jointly taught by at least two professors in separate fields of study, OR (ii) has at least 30% of the teaching provided by a professor from a separate field of study from that of the instructor of record, OR (iii) has more than 30% of required reading from a separate field of study from that of the instructor of record.
-The Academic Dean shall determine which courses satisfy one of these requirements.
 Enrollment in BIBL 6262 in conjunction with the North Park Symposium on the Theological Interpretation of Scripture may fulfill this requirement.
+Students may also select from: